danielmarcoto/asp2console/README.md

 	<!--#include file="asp2console.asp" -->
 	<%
 	console.log("Hello console on ASP")
+	' At the very end of the page
+	console.Flush
 	%>

 Unfortunately it doesn't work on Firebug console, only on browser's native console.